cad324/Trend-Global/documents/design-journey.md

 [You will need to come up with at least 4 tasks.
 List your tasks here.
 You *do not* have to do user tests yet.]

-Task 1: Does Trend USA offer products for kids?
+Task 1: Identify a gold gemstone product.

-Task 2: Where are Trend USA's products manufactured?
+Task 2: Locate where Trend USA's products are manufactured.

-Task 3: Please send a question to Trend USA asking how to obtain product quotes.
+Task 3: Send a question to Trend USA asking how to obtain product quotes.

 Task 4: Point out a few popular pieces offered by Trend USA.